NajmeHabibi/NajmeHabibi/README.md

 ### Hi, I'm Najme! 👋

+I graduated with a bachelor’s degree in Computer Engineering.
 For about the last two years, I have been studying and implementing Machine Learning models.
 In this journey, I started as an NLP intern at Wise Intelligent Agent company and then moved into an Machine Learning Engineer (NLP) role at [PART](https://www.linkedin.com/company/partdp-ai/) company.

 - 🌱 I’m currently learning Django RestFramework and VueJS
 - 🤔 I’m looking for full-time positions as Machine Learning/Software Engineer.